operationalguy/silent-XMRig-miner/README.md

 - Minimum RAM for light mode - If system has less than specified value '--randomx-mode light' to XMRig arguments.(System always has less memory than installed as there are always some "Hardware reserved")
 - CPU(%) - Maximum % of threads to be used for mining, L3 cache is taken into account too.
 But at least 1 thread will be mining even at 0%.
 - L3 cache/thread - Amount of L3 cache in KB needed for 1 thread for mining, for Monero(Randomx) it is 2048.
 This value affects CPU(%) calculated number of threads value.
+-Miner install finished 'Ping' URL - URL to which HTTP/HTTPS 'GET' request will be sent when installed.
+-Miner starts mining 'Ping' URL - URL to which HTTP/HTTPS 'GET' request will be sent every time miner is started.
 - Custom arguments - If anything is present in this fields, one of 3 filed(selected randomly) will be used as arguments for XMRig and everything above will be ignored
 - Test button - Populates 'Arguments test' field with composed arguments the same way as silent-XMRig-miner does.
 This way you can test before configuring.
 It will take in account your current time zone and CPU information.
 - Generate button - Writes configuration in to silent-XMRig-miner installer.